 Veterinary Nursing Centre

-At Nottingham Trent University (NTU), our Veterinary Nursing Centre gives our FdSc Veterinary Nursing students the perfect opportunity to apply their learning in a real-world scenario, providing invaluable experience that enables them to enjoy an excellent start to their veterinary careers.
+At Nottingham Trent University (NTU), our Veterinary Nursing Centre houses a simulated practice, which allows students to gain practical experience in a safe environment.
+The centre is an opportunity to apply learning to real-world scenarios, providing invaluable experience that enables our students to enjoy an excellent start to their veterinary nursing careers.

 Based at our idyllic Brackenhurst Campus our Veterinary Nursing Centre works in conjunction with our Animal Unit to provide veterinary nursing students plenty of hands-on experience with a diverse range of small and companion animals - as well as larger species such as horses and goats.

-- a dispensary where you can practice calculating dosage rates and dispensing drugs for patients.
+You'll have access to a dispensary where you can practise calculating dosage rates and dispensing drugs for patients.

-- a consultation room with a fully equipped room for pet clinics and client interaction where you can practice major aspects of the veterinary nursing role, such as discharging animals from surgery care and giving owners advice on the general husbandry and welfare of their pets.
-Support in this training environment is provided by visiting professionals.
+Our consultation room is fully equipped for pet clinics and client interaction where you can practice important aspects of the veterinary nursing role, such as discharging animals from surgery care and giving owners advice on the general husbandry and welfare of their pets.

-- X-ray machines and Tin Canis dog-skeleton models which allow you to practice positioning dogs and other animals for X-rays.
+We have a range of simulation X-ray machines and anatomically correct positioning models which allow you to practise positioning dogs and other animals for X-rays.

-- a theatre where you will be taught surgical scrub techniques and aseptic instrument trolley set up.
-You will also learn how to handle instruments correctly and assist the veterinary surgeon with specific operations and procedures.
+We also have a theatre where you will be taught surgical scrub techniques and aseptic instrument trolley set up.
+You will also learn how to handle instruments correctly and assist the veterinary surgeon with operations and procedures.